XiaofengdiZhu/GigavoltDoc/src/en/expand/sensors/terrain_raycast_detector.md

         new IOPort(15, 32, "Specify Block Data", "If`Specify Block Content`is greater than 0 and`Whether Check Block Data`is 1, the detector will also check whether the data of block equals to this.")
     ]),
         new ElectricConnection(ElectricConnectorDirection.In, ElectricConnectorType.Output, ElectricConnectionDisplayMode.BitWidth, [
-        new IOPort(1, 32, "Continuous Count", "If the block, which meets the conditions, is detected, the detector will continue detecting until a block not the first one."), ])
+        new IOPort(1, 32, "Continuous Count", "If the block, which meets the conditions, is detected, the detector will continue detecting until a block not the first one.")
+    ])
 ];
 </script>